rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/lmbr_asset_builder.md

 - `basic_string::size_type` and `basic_string::different_type` are `[u8; 0usize]`- array of __0__ bytes
 - Ignoring alignment/padding, `sizeof(basic_string) == 16` (`std::mem::size_of::<[u8; 0]>() == 0` and `PhantomData` is also [zero-sized](https://doc.rust-lang.org/stable/std/marker/struct.PhantomData.html))

+An `AZStd::string` returned from C++ was ok, but as soon as you did anything with it in Rust you'd get invalid memory access exceptions.
+This wasn't Rust's fault, we lied about the size and contents of the type.

+We can manually fix it by changing the following lines:
 ```rs
 pub type basic_string_difference_type = u64;
 pub type basic_string_size_type = u64;